 I need to build a bridge between my fears and another’s loneliness.

 I want to leave breadcrumbs in the form of poetry and stories so that someone else can find their way and their voice.

 I need to share my life so that another person can be brave enough to share their story.

 It is my calling.

 Every day that passes that I do not write, express or create, feels truly wasted.
 On those days I feel as if I’ve betrayed my calling.
 I have wasted an entire day not living as I should.

 I feel as if I did not live at all.

-This is not just a calling but it is also a responsibility.
+Knowing that I am an artist, reminds me that I must createevery day.
+It is not just a calling but it is also a responsibility.

 Writing is an art; the blank page is my canvas, words are my paint and the world and this life is my muse.